Distance: 6.5 miles | Hiking time: 3-4 hours | More info.

 After a brief but arduous ascent up the stairs, you’ll round the top of the mountain where you can breathe easy and take in the views from the 1094 ft. summit.

-To the South are Kwaay Paay Peak, Pyles Peak and Cowles Mountain Peak, the highest peak in the city of San Diego.
+To the South are Kwaay Paay Peak, Pyles Peak, and Cowles Mountain Peak, the highest peak in the city of San Diego.
 And to the north is your last stop along this journey, North Fortuna Peak.

 Your Second Summit: North Fortuna Peak

-North Fortuna Peak is a short 1 mile hike from the south peak.
+North Fortuna Peak is a short one-mile hike from the south peak.
 The first peak you reach is a false summit, don’t be fooled by it.
 Continue along the trail for another couple hundred yards until you reach a summit marker surrounded by ammo cans.
 Open a can and read through some of the notes left by others who have come before you.
 Leave a note of your own if you’d like, then give yourself a pat on the back.
 You’ve conquered two of San Diego’s highest peaks in one day.

-South Fortuna Trail Hike Retrospective
+My Experience Hiking South Fortuna Trail

 I loved this hike.
 We headed out at around 7:30 on a warm Friday morning in July, which was the perfect time for this hike.
-It didn’t really start getting hot until after we had summited both peaks and headed back down the mountain.
+It didn’t start getting hot until after we had summited both peaks and headed back down the mountain.

 The views of the park and surrounding mountains while hiking are constantly changing, almost as much as the terrain and plant life along the trail.
 The trail winds up and down across hills and valleys giving you a good mix of challenging hills and relaxing nature hikes.
 And once you reach the summit, you can’t help but be amazed by the views in any direction you look.
 Of particular note are the three southern peaks of the park standing tall in the distance, encouraging the adventurous to continue the journey.